fidabhittani/react-autocomplete-ts/README.md

-# Typescript React Demo
+# Typescript Autocomplete

+Follwing technologies were used to develop the autocomplete

+- React 16+
-React Typescript Autocomplete
+- Typescript 2.8+

 ## Installation